kennytanggg/THRUX/source/quickstartguide/definingarchitecturalelements/archelements/index-arch_elements.rst

 X Grid / Y Grid
 ---------------

 X Grid and Y Grid components are used to establish a location for Rooms.
-Equipment is placed inside Rooms, which are effected by point to point calculations.
+Equipment are placed inside Rooms, which are effected by point to point calculations.

 .. image:: images/XGrid_YGrid.PNG